tihomirahristozova/model/generations/LOGXXXXX.md

 The creation starts with determining the kind of the product (composite or not) and the direction of movement.

-Is the product a composite product?
+*Is the product a composite product?*
-A product is considered as composite when it has atleast one valid component.
+<br/> A product is considered as composite when it has atleast one valid component.
 Valid composite product components are those for which:
 - FromDate == null OR <= WarehouseOrder.DocumentDate
 - ToDate == null OR >= WarehouseOrder.DocumentDate
 - IsActive == true

-What is the direction on the movement?
+*What is the direction on the movement?*
-It depends on the parent requisition's Requisition Type which can be "Inbound" or "Outbound".
+<br/> It depends on the parent requisition's Requisition Type which can be "Inbound" or "Outbound".

 Depending on the answers on both questions system may create three types of warehouse order lines:
 - a line executing a non-composite product;